 Shah Rukh Khan with wife Gauri Khan.
 SRK married Gauri on October 25, 1991.

-Shah Rukh Khan and Gauri Khan dated for 6 years before tying the knot.
+Shah Rukh Khan and Gauri Khan dated for six years before tying the knot.

 Shah Rukh Khan with son Aryan.
 SRK and Gauri are parents to three children - Aryan, Suhana and AbRam.
 AbRam was born through surrogacy in May 2013.

-Superstar Shah Rukh Khan turns 53 today.
-On his birthday, we bring you some unseen pictures of the 'King of Romance' - from his childhood to behind-the-scenes photos from his 26-year-old Bollywood career.
-Take a look (All photos courtesy: mid-day archives)
+Bollywood's superstar, Shah Rukh Khan, celebrates his 54th birthday today.
+On SRK's special day, we bring you some unseen photos of the actor from when he was a child to behind-the-scenes pictures from his 26-year-old Bollywood career.
+(All photos courtesy: mid-day archives)